-- Students should learn how to read and think critically and to write from other texts with proper quoting, summarizing, and paraphrasing.
+- Students should learn how to read and think critically and to incorporate information from other texts with proper quoting, summarizing, and paraphrasing.

 - Students should learn the principles of grammar and mechanics.

-- Instructors will comply with the department's absentee policy.
+- Instructors must comply with the department's absentee policy.